nextcord/nextcord/docs/ext/application_checks/index.rst

 ``nextcord.ext.application_checks`` - checks and hooks for application commands
 ===============================================================================

-To help with development, this extension is here to assist in development of application commands by hooking and checking before, during, after invoke and handling errors.
+This extension aids in development of application commands by hooking and checking before, during, after invoke and handling errors.
 It has a similar interface to :ref:`ext.commands checks <discord_ext_commands>`

 Checks